hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/etzmaleh/graber.md

 2. **`asyncio.run`:** The `asyncio.run` function is essential to run the asynchronous methods within pytest.

 3. **Error Handling (crucial):** Added a test `test_grab_page_execute_locator_exception`.
 This is a *very important* test, as it shows how to handle exceptions that might be raised during the asynchronous execution.
 Using `pytest.raises` is correct for this.
-This test also demonstrates how to mock the logger.
+This test also demonStartes how to mock the logger.

 4. **Realistic Mock:** The `test_grab_page_valid_input` test now provides a realistic test case.
 It mocks `fetch_all_data` and ensures that it returns something that matches the expected type (e.g. ProductFields)